Matthew-Lai1/Genesis/docs/docs/guide/components/mui/stepper.md

 The `StepperCustomDot` component, situated at `src/components/stepper-dot/index.tsx`, is designed to customize the visual representation of each step within the `Stepper`.
 It adjusts icons based on the step's state.

-To use the `StepperCustomDot` within a stepper, you can incorporate it in the `StepIconComponent` prop in the `StepLabel`  component.
+To use the `StepperCustomDot` within a stepper, you can incorporate it in the `stepIcon` prop of `slots` in the `StepLabel` component.
 Here's a basic example of using `StepperCustomDot` within a `Stepper` component:

 ```tsx
 import StepperCustomDot from '@components/stepper-dot';